F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

 .. note::

-   The first option is preferred because it only requires a single config change on the BIG-IP system.
+   The first option only requires a single config change on the BIG-IP system **[PREFERRED]**.

-   If you don't update this setting for your partition, you will have to specify the correct traffic group in the F5 Resource ConfigMap every time you use the |kctlr| to deploy an iApp.
+   If you don't update the default traffic group for your partition, you will have to specify the correct traffic group in your F5 Resource ConfigMap every time you use the |kctlr| to deploy an iApp.

 Change the default traffic group for the partition on the BIG-IP system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~